hungrimind/flutter_todo/README.md

 # Todo App built with Flutter

-This repo contains the code for [The Basics of Flutter Course on Hungrimind](https://www.hungrimind.com/courses/flutter/fundamentals)
+This repo contains the code for the [Flutter Fundamentals Course on Hungrimind](https://www.hungrimind.com/courses/flutter/fundamentals)

 ## How to Contribute